caseydavenport/calico-containers/docs/cni/kubernetes/manifests/README.md

 ## Etcd Configuration

+By default, these manifests do not configure secure access to etcd and assume an etcd proxy is running on each host.
+The following configuration options let you specify custom etcd cluster endpoints as well as TLS.

+To use these manifests with a TLS enabled etcd cluster you must do the following:

+- Populate the `calico-etcd-secrets` Secret with the following files: `etcd-ca`, `etcd-key`, `etcd-cert`.
+- Populate the following options in the ConfigMap which will trigger the various services to expect the provided TLS assets: `etcd_ca`, `etcd_key`, `etcd_cert`

 ### etcd_endpoints

+A comma separated list of etcd nodes. e.g `https://etcd0:2379,...`

-The location of your etcd cluster.
-The default in the provided manifest assumes that an etcd proxy is running on each node.
+The default in the provided manifest uses localhost, and assumes that an etcd proxy is running on each node.

-### TLS configuraiton
+### etcd_ca

-By default, these manfiests do not configure secure access to etcd.
-To use these manifests with a TLS enabled etcd cluster you must do the following.

-- Populate the `calico-etcd-secrets` Secret with the following files: `etcd-ca`, `etcd-key`, `etcd-cert`.
-- Populate the following options in the ConfigMap, which will trigger the various services to expect the provided TLS assets:
-  - `etcd_ca`: The location of the CA mounted in the pods deployed by the DaemonSet.
+The location of the CA mounted in the pods deployed by the DaemonSet.
+To enable, set to `/calico-secrets/etcd-ca`

-    - Default: `/calico-secrets/etcd-ca`
+### etcd_key

-  - `etcd_key`: The location of the client cert mounted in the pods deployed by the DaemonSet.
+`etcd_key`: The location of the client cert mounted in the pods deployed by the DaemonSet.
+To enable, set to `/calico-secrets/etcd-cert`

-    - Default: `/calico-secrets/etcd-cert`
+### etcd_cert

-  - `etcd_cert`: The location of the client key mounted in the pods deployed by the DaemonSet.
+The location of the client key mounted in the pods deployed by the DaemonSet.
+To enable, set to `/calico-secrets/etcd-key`
-    - Default: `/calico-secrets/etcd-key`

 ## Other Configuration Options